kubernetes-sigs/gateway-api/geps/gep-3793/index.md

 ### Conformance tests

+TBD.

 ## Alternatives

-A possible alternative API design is to modify the behavior of Listeners or ListenerSets; rather than having a "default Gateway", perhaps we would have "[default Listeners]".
+- A possible alternative API design is to modify the behavior of Listeners or ListenerSets; rather than having a "default Gateway", perhaps we would have "[default Listeners]".
 One challenge here is that the Route `status` doesn't currently expose information about which Listener is being used, though it does show which Gateway is being used.

 [default Listeners]: https://github.com/kubernetes-sigs/gateway-api/pull/3852#discussion_r2149056246

+- We could define the default Gateway as a Gateway with a magic name, e.g.
+  "default".
+This doesn't actually make things that much simpler for Ana (she'd still have to specify `parentRefs`), and it raises questions about Chihiro's ability to control which Routes can bind to the default Gateway, as well as how namespacing would work -- it's especially unhelpful for Ana if she has to know the namespace of the default Gateway in order to use it.

+- A default Gateway could overwrite a Route's empty `parentRefs` with a non-empty `parentRefs` pointing to the default Gateway.
+The main challenge with this approach is that once the `parentRefs` are overwritten, it's no longer possible to know that the Route was originally intended to use the default Gateway.
+Using the `status` to indicate that the Route is bound to the default Gateway instead both preserves Ana's original intent and also makes it possible to change the default Gateway without requiring Ana to recreate all her Routes.

 ## References

+TBD.